A collective study lab

 Erin McELROY

-Erin McElroy is an Assistant Professor of American Studies at the University of Texas at Austin, and is cofounder of the Anti-Eviction Mapping Project—a counter-cartography and digital media collective that produces maps, tools, and stories to support the work of housing justice in gentrifying cities.
+Erin McElroy is an Assistant Professor of Geography at the University of Washington, and is cofounder of the Anti-Eviction Mapping Project—a counter-cartography and digital media collective that produces maps, tools, and stories to support the work of housing justice in gentrifying cities.
 Erin’s research focuses on the intersections of property, eviction, technology, data, and empire in the US and Romania, from contexts of racial dispossession and technocapitalism to housing justice and anti-imperial organizing.
 Their newest project, Landlord Tech Watch, is a collective effort dedicated to mapping out the harms associated with landlord surveillance technologies such as biometric cameras and tenant screening algorithms.
 Erin is also an editor of the Radical Housing Journal, an open access journal that brings together housing organizers and researchers transnationally.

 Selected publications